hanspettervalle-prog/homeassistant-navigation-dashboard/README.md

 • 	consistent height
 You can freely change colors, icons and layout.

-📂 File Structure

-(You can add an  folder later if you want.)

 📄 Requirements
 • 	Home Assistant
 • 	 installed via HACS
 (HACS → Frontend → Search for “button-card”)

-🧩 License
-You may add a license here if you want (MIT is common for templates).